-Learning outcomes across the curriculum are designed to support career development.
-In addition, all students are expected to meet career development-related learning outcomes in the Integrated Resource Package for Planning 10, and provide evidence of competencies they have developed through the Graduation Transitions.
+Learning standards across the curriculum are designed to support career development.
+In addition, all students are expected to complete Career-Life Education and Career-Life Connections as part of graduation requirements.

-Schools and boards of education may also create career programs as educational options to support students in career development.
-Successful career programs provide students with opportunities to integrate school-based learning with community-based work experiences.
-In these programs, students explore a particular Focus Area or career interest, participate in workplace learning, and prepare for transitions to the workplace or to further education and training at a post-secondary institution.
+Boards of education and independent school authorities may also create career programs as educational options to support students in career development.
+These courses and placements must meet the requirements for Board/Authority Authorized courses and, where applicable, WorkSafeBC coverage.
+Successful career programs provide students with opportunities to integrate school-based learning with community-based career exploration experiences.
+In these programs, students prepare for transitions to the workplace or to further education and training at a post-secondary institution.

 To support and recognize student achievement in the area of career development, participation in a career program is acknowledged on a student's transcript.

 Procedures related to policy